 WILLIAM CLARK offers internships from September to December, January to May, and June to August.

 Interns report directly to Mr. Clark on a flexible schedule for a minimum of 15 hours per week in his office, develop an eye for literary merit as well as commercial viability, and gain valuable experience and exposure in the international publishing community.
 Responsibilities include: preparation of detailed readers reports for discussion; aid in development of book projects; and minimal clerical work.
-Internships are unpaid, though college credit is possible.
+Interns receive a stipend.

 Interested individuals in their second year of college or later may apply by email to with the subject line: “Intern Application.”
 The email should include: the reasons why the applicant is interested in working in a literary agency; the last five works of non-fiction read; and a resume.